Frequently Asked Questions (FAQ)

 How many pet sitting visits should I schedule each day?

-To keep your pet’s stress level at a minimum while you’re away, I recommend trying to adhere to your pet’s normal routine of eating, exercise, and potty breaks when you decide when and how often to schedule pet sitting visits.
-For cats, I recommend 1-2 visits per day.
+To keep your pet’s stress level at a minimum while you’re away, we recommend trying to adhere to your pet’s normal routine of eating, exercise, and potty breaks when you decide when and how often to schedule pet sitting visits.
+For cats, we recommend 1-2 visits per day.
 Most dogs need a minimum of 3 visits per day (usually two drop in visits for feeding, bathroom, and cuddles plus one quick potty break mid-day) to ensure kidney and bladder health as well as to avoid having accidents in the house.